JoshuaWise/request-target/README.md

 The function takes a *request object* as input (not a URL string) because the http spec requires inspection of `req.method` and `req.headers.host` in order to properly interpret the URL of a request.
 If the function returns `null`, the request should not be processed further—either destroy the connection or respond with `Bad Request`.

 If the request is valid, it will return an object with five properties: `protocol`, `hostname`, `port`, `pathname`, and `search`.
 The first three properties are either non-empty strings or `null`, and are mutually dependant.
-The `path` property is always a non-empty string, and the `search` property is always a possibly empty string.
+The `pathname` property is always a non-empty string, and the `search` property is always a possibly empty string.

 If the first three properties are not `null`, it means the request was in [`absolute-form`](https://tools.ietf.org/html/rfc7230#section-5.3.2) or a valid non-empty [Host header](https://tools.ietf.org/html/rfc7230#section-5.4) was provided.